-Did Trump threaten Scarborough, Brzezinski with National Enquirer story?
+Scarborough, Brzezinski say White House used National Enquirer as threat

 Scarborough did not immediately respond to a request from CNN for more details.

+"Let me explain what they were threatening," she said.
+"They were calling my children.
+They were calling close friends."

+She said "these calls persisted for quite some time, and then Joe had the conversations that he had with the White House where they said 'Oh, this could go away.'"

-White House press secretary Sean Spicer told reporters that he is "not aware" of White House officials pressing Scarborough to call up Trump and act nice.
+In response, White House press secretary Sean Spicer told reporters that he is "not aware" of White House officials pressing Scarborough to call up Trump and make nice.

 The president himself weighed in via Twitter a few minutes later.
 He said he heard what Scarborough said on "Morning Joe," but claimed that it's untrue: "He called me to stop a National Enquirer article.
 I said no!
 Bad show."